LLNL/axom/src/index.rst

 Axom has the following inter-component dependencies:

-- Core has no dependencies, and the other components depend on Core
+- Core has no dependencies and the other components depend on Core
 - Slic optionally depends on Lumberjack
 - Slam, Spin, Primal, Mint, Quest, and Sidre depend on Slic
 - Mint optionally depends on Sidre
 - Quest depends on Slam, Spin, Primal, and Mint
-- Inlet depends on Sidre, and Slic
+- Inlet depends on Sidre and Slic

 The figure below summarizes these dependencies.
 Solid links indicate hard dependencies; dashed links indicate optional dependencies.